 SUPERIOR PATTERN DRAFTING

-With a particular focus on pattern drafting, each pattern is trialled and tested ensuring fit, freedom of movement, style, comfort and minimal fabric wastage before going into production.
-A highly refined pattern is the backbone to any wardrobe staple.
+Many Peaks Assembly has a particular focus on pattern drafting.
+Each pattern is trialled and tested for freedom of movement, style, comfort and minimal fabric wastage before going into production.
+A highly refined pattern is the backbone of any wardrobe staple.

 MADE FROM NATURAL FIBRES

-While natural fibres do cost more initially, they require less chemicals in their production, last longer, are better for the health of the environment and you, and at the end of the garment's life, are biodegradable.
+Natural fibres are more expensive but they require less chemicals in their production, last longer, are better for the health of the environment, and at the end of the garment's life, are biodegradable.

-Linen is the most commonly used fibre at Many Peaks Assembly.
-Not only is it one of the most ecologically sound.
-It’s renowned for it’s durability and long-life, the tensile strength of linen thread is twice as high as that of cotton and three times that of wool, its production uses five to twenty times less water and energy than the production of cotton or other synthetic fabrics, is completely biodegradable and recyclable, virtually lint free, non-static, non-allergenic, naturally insect-repellent and possesses rare antibacterial properties and is even helpful in treating a number of allergic disorders, fever and inflammatory conditions and promotes sleep.
-It’s also highly absorbent being able to hold up to 20% of its own weight in moisture whilst still feeling dry to the touch.
+Linen is the most commonly used fabric at Many Peaks Assembly.
+Not only is linen one of the most ecologically sound fibres it is also renowned for its durability and long-life.
+The tensile strength of linen thread is double that of cotton and three times that of wool and its production uses five to twenty times less water and energy than the production of cotton or other synthetic fabrics.
+Linen is completely biodegradable and recyclable, virtually lint free, non-static, non-allergenic, naturally insect-repellent and possesses rare antibacterial properties.
+Linen is even helpful in treating a number of allergic disorders, fever and inflammatory conditions and it also promotes sleep.
+Linen is highly absorbent, able to hold up to 20% of its own weight in moisture, whilst still feeling dry to the touch.
 The nodes along the length of the linen fibre absorb perspiration, then swell and release the moisture to the outside air, thus allowing the body to breathe.

 CONSTRUCTED FROM QUALITY FABRICS

-Many Peaks Assembly understands that it is not simply the fibre content determining a fabrics properties.
-Where and how the fibre is processed, spun and eventually woven or knitted into cloth will determine the overall quality of the fabric.
+Many Peaks Assembly understands that it is not simply the fibre content that determines the quality of a fabric.
+Where and how the fibre is processed, spun and woven or knitted into cloth all have an impact on the excellence of the end product.

-Fabrics are predominantly sourced from Australia, Europe & Japan where there are strong histories of quality and craftsmanship and established work condition and pay laws in place.
-As much as possible, the work of independent textile designers are incorporated into Many Peaks Assembly collections.
+Fabrics are predominantly sourced from Australia, Europe & Japan with strong histories of quality and craftsmanship and where established work conditions and pay laws are in place.
+The work of independent textile designers is incorporated into Many Peaks Assembly collections where possible.

-All garments are cut individually and by hand in my White Gum Valley studio in small quantities or made to order ensuring minimal waste.
+All garments are cut individually in small quantities in my Fremantle studio, generating minimal waste.

-All garments are constructed either by me or my friend Alexandra.
-Keeping my production local means that there are no minimum quantities that need to be ordered and I can monitor every level of production and those involved in it.
+All garments are constructed by me or my friend Alexandra.
+My production is local and that means there are no minimum quantities and I can monitor every level of production.

 FEATURE FRENCH AND BOUND SEAMS

-A luxurious finish ensuring the garment is as beautiful inside as out.
+Each garment features French and bound seams ensuring a luxurious finish and a garment that is as beautiful inside as out.

-Scraps are collected and patchworked together using the Korean Pojagi seam technique to create a piece of cloth large enough to make a unique one-off garment from.
-Because of the nature of this process, these one-of-a-kind patchworked garments are very limited, usually 1-2 each collection.
+Scraps are collected and patchworked, together with French seams, to create a piece of cloth large enough to make a unique one-off garment.
+These one-of-a-kind patchworked garments are limited due to the nature of the process.

-Many Peaks Assembly understands that each of these elements, whilst increasing the quality, durability, uniqueness, craftsmanship & sustainability of our garments, adds up, resulting in a product of a higher price point.
-For this reason, emphasis is placed on timeless, trans-seasonal, comfortable, versatile designs, thus increasing the wearability & longevity of the garments so that you can continue to love and wear them for years to come.
+Each of these product and construction considerations increases the quality, craftsmanship & sustainability of our garments, however these decisions also result in a higher price point.
+For this reason, emphasis is placed on wearability & longevity – resulting in timeless, trans-seasonal, comfortable, versatile Many Peaks Assembly garments that you can continue to love and wear for years to come.